sunnyside-ui/CuppyGuessGame/README.md

 #**How to Play**:

- -Enter your name
+- Enter your name
- -Choose a difficulty levey (Easy, Medium, Hard) -Guess the correct cup (1, 2, 3)
+- Choose a difficulty levey (Easy, Medium, Hard)
+- Guess the correct cup (1, 2, 3)
 - Type Exit to leave the game anytime.
- -Earn points for each correct guess and take life damage for each wrong guess.
+- Earn points for each correct guess and take life damage for each wrong guess.
- -Reach the target score for your chosen difficulty to win the game!
+- Reach the target score for your chosen difficulty to win the game!

 ---
 # Creator: